-There are many different reasons why young people get involved in the Youth in Action programme why they join a youth exchange, apply for a training course or spend a year on EVS.
+There are many different reasons why young people get involved in youth projects - why they join a youth exchange, apply for a training course or spend a year on EVS.
 Some of the reasons are: to have fun, to travel, to contribute to society, to meet other young people, to get some life experience, to challenge themselves and, perhaps, to learn something new.

 However, if you asked them, "what are you passionate about?", then after a moment of surprise and bewilderment, they would come up with answers like: pets, music, poetry, travelling, sport...
 It would be rather unusual if somebody said, "I am passionate about learning".
-At the same time, it remains one of Learning happens much more easily when you are in the mood for it the biggest dreams of all educators (including youth workers/trainers/mentors) to work with passionate, fully engaged and enthusiastic learners.
+At the same time, it remains one of the biggest dreams of all educators (including youth workers/trainers/mentors) to work with passionate, fully engaged and enthusiastic learners.
 Somehow, it seems that passion and learning live in two separate worlds.
 Unfortunately, it is often the case that this division was created during the years of formal schooling.